VihAMBR/gated-mem/README.md

 | LoCoMo (10 convs, 1540 Qs) | **62.0%** | Temporal 67.1% | Open-domain 44.8% |
 | LongMemEval (500 instances) | **72.4%** | IE-Assistant 98.2% | Preferences 36.7% |

 The LongMemEval score was surprising.
 The paper reports GPT-4o with full context at ~60-64%.
-Our simple retrieve-then-answer pipeline beats brute-force context stuffing because FAISS retrieval acts as a relevance filter — the LLM sees 30 focused memories instead of 115K tokens of noise.
+Our simple retrieve-then-answer pipeline beats brute-force context stuffing because FAISS retrieval acts as a relevance filter: the LLM sees 30 focused memories instead of 115K tokens of noise.

 **Cost:** Zero LLM calls during ingestion.
 One LLM call per question at inference.

-### Phase 2: Surprise-Gated Encoding — The First Failure
+### Phase 2: Surprise-Gated Encoding - The First Failure

 **Hypothesis:** Most conversation turns are phatic or redundant.
 If we only store "surprising" messages (those whose embedding is distant from all stored memories), we can compress the memory bank without losing retrieval quality.

 **What we built:**
 - `SurpriseGatedEncoder`: computes `surprise = 1 - max(cosine_similarity(new, stored))`
 - If surprise >= threshold, store.
 Otherwise, skip.
-- Per-speaker gates — novelty is relative to each speaker's history
+- Per-speaker gates (novelty is relative to each speaker's history)
 - Warmup: first 3 messages always stored

 **Results (LoCoMo, 10 conversations):**